rxtsel/portfolio/docs/runbooks/0001-google-integrations.md

 ## Deployment Checklist

-- GTM container ID is set.
-- GA4 is configured inside GTM.
+- GA4 measurement ID is set if analytics are enabled.
 - AdSense client ID is set if ads are enabled.
 - `allowedPathPattern` matches only routes where ads should load.
 - `/ads.txt` returns the expected seller line.